-Proposed new debt included in the Capital Outlay Budget are for General Obligation Bonds (GOB).
+Proposed new debt included in the Capital Outlay Budget are for General Obligation Bonds (GOB) and Certificates of Participation (COPs).
 The planned GOB issues will complete the total \$800 million GOB funding that was approved by the voters of Broward County on November 4, 2014.
 The actual number of GOB tranches and the issuance dates will be determined based on the Safety, Music and Arts, Athletics, Renovation, and Technology (SMART) Program construction needs.
 The total amount of GOB issuances will be in accordance with the voter-approved referendum.
 There is a \$158.1 million balance of GOB proceeds remaining to be issued.
 The remaining GOB amounts are included in the District's five-year capital plan-the District Educational Facilities Plan-to accomplish the SMART Program projects.
+The District is also planning a COPs issuance for approximately \$111.2 million for several construction projects at school sites.
 This Capital Outlay Budget does not include any other forms of new debt issuance.